leon4rd/test/README.md

-## I used to be a banker, but I lost interest.
+## What was a more important invention than the first telephone?
+The second one.